canjs/canjs/construct/construct.md

 properties through the `[can.Construct::constructor this.constructor]` property.

 Static properties can get overridden through inheritance just like instance properties.
-In the example below, we override both the legs static property as well as the the init function for each instance.
+In the example below, we override both the legs static property as well as the the init function for each instance:
- Let's see
-how this works with `Animal` and `Snake`:

 @codestart
 can.Construct('Animal', {